Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 You may notice you’re struggling to pay attention, for example, or find you’re having trouble recalling conversations or people’s names.
 These experiences are a natural part of aging and manifest as a condition coined age-related cognitive decline.

 According to the Centers for Disease Control and Prevention (CDC), cognitive decline is a self-reported experience of “worsening or more frequent confusion or memory loss.”
-It’s considered one of the earliest symptoms of Alzheimer’s disease and other related dementias.
+It’s considered one of the earliest symptoms of Alzheimer’s disease and other related dementias, although it’s important to know that these conditions aren’t inevitable.

 While experiences may be different person-to-person and can vary daily in scope and severity, common age-related cognitive decline symptoms include the following areas:

 • Memory: Forgetting names, dates, and places becomes more frequent.
-You may place items in odd locations (e.g., car keys in the refrigerator).
+You may place items in odd locations, like putting the car keys in the refrigerator

 • Language: Forming words, phrases, or sentences becomes increasingly more challenging.

 • Thinking or judgment: You may lose track of time or your train of thought.
-Making decisions also becomes more difficult or overwhelming.
+Making decisions can become more difficult or overwhelming.

-• Apathy: An oft-overlooked symptom, suddenly losing interest in your favorite activities and people or giving up when something feels difficult can signal a mental withdrawal during the decline process.
+• Apathy: An often-overlooked symptom.
+You may suddenly lose interest in your favorite activities or give up when an activity feels difficult.
+This can signal a mental withdrawal during the decline process.

 • Incessant rumination: People experiencing cognitive decline can feel chronic stress or get stuck in a fight-or-flight response.

-If you are experiencing any of these symptoms, take the opportunity to have a conversation with an Aviv Clinics physician to assess their severity and what you can do to improve your cognitive health.
+If you are experiencing any of these symptoms, take the opportunity to have a conversation with an Aviv Clinics physician to assess their severity and discover how you may be able to improve your cognitive health.

 There are four main reasons age-related cognitive decline may occur:

-1. Hormonal imbalance: As we age, it’s natural for hormonal imbalances to happen.
-Research indicates these changes are a key factor in the decline of cognitive function.
+1. Hormonal fluctuations: As we age, it’s natural for hormonal imbalances to happen.
+Research indicates these changes can be a key factor in the decline of cognitive function

-2. Stroke and head injuries: Head injuries and stroke can damage blood vessels in the brain, which may incite cognitive impairment and even vascular dementia.
-Even a minor head injury sustained many years in the past increases your chances of developing dementia.
+2. Stroke or head injuries: Head injuries or a stroke can damage blood vessels in the brain, which may incite cognitive impairment and even vascular dementia.
+Even a minor head injury sustained many years ago increases your chances of developing dementia.

 3. Psychiatric disorders: Disorders like depression and anxiety have been connected to cognitive and functional decline.
-They are commonly experienced by MCI patients and can either be a contributing factor or a symptom.
+They are commonly experienced by patients with mild cognitive impairment (MCI) and can either be a contributing factor or a symptom.

 4. Heart conditions: Research shows that those in their 40s to early 60s with high blood pressure have a higher risk of experiencing cognitive decline later in life.
 Lowering blood pressure decreases the risk for MCI.